lifeitech/lifeitech.github.io/_tabs/about.md

 <img id="about" src="/assets/imgs/about/6.jpg" width="800" height="500" alt="about image">

 👋Hi, welcome to my website.
 My name is Fei Li (李飞).
 Currently, I work at the headquarter of the Agricultural Bank of China in Beijing.
 I obtained my Msc. degree in Data Science from Bocconi University in 2020, and my bachelor degree in Economics from Shandong University in 2017.
-You can view my full resume [here](/assets/pdfs/resume.pdf).

 If you find my website useful, please share it with other people!
 If you have any comment or suggestion, feel free to contact me via [fei.li.best@gmail.com](mailto:fei.li.best@gmail.com).